Staying on top of software development trends in the face of talent shortages and tight budgets is easier said than done.

 Sage has focused on critical communication skills to make remote work a success.
 “First-line folks are even more important in the new culture, and team leaders play a huge role because they are talking to people directly.
 We’ve had to change and implement multiple modes of communication.”

-During 2022, software outsourcing proved its worth in helping technology leaders manage through record resourcing shortages and developer rate increases.
+During 2022, workforce outsourcing was one of the hottest software development trends, proving its worth in helping technology leaders manage through record resourcing shortages and developer rate increases.

 Hunt Bowers of EarthOptics: Accelerance helped EarthOptics secure the services of an outsourcing partner in Pakistan.
-“The team has been excellent so far, extremely competent and easy to work with.
+“The team has been excellent so far, extremely competent, and easy to work with.
 We have two other projects that we're considering adding to that team so that they can tackle those projects.
 The value proposition of nearshoring, or outsourcing, is lower costs.
-That will remain true in 2023.”
+That will remain true in 2023 and beyond.”

-Development costs in Latin America had risen, in line with the results of a recent Accelerance survey of development firms in the region which found that double-digit price increases were common in 2022 and will continue in 2023.
+Development costs in Latin America had risen, in line with the results of a recent Accelerance survey of development firms in the region which found that double-digit price increases were common in 2023 and will continue for years to come.

-The door on OpenSesame’s relationship with Ukrainian outsourcing firms “closed very, very quickly” with the Russian invasion, leading Delamere to explore other outsourcing markets, including the Baltics, Poland and other adjacent European regions.
+The door on OpenSesame’s relationship with Ukrainian IT outsourcing firms “closed very, very quickly” with the Russian invasion, leading Delamere to explore other outsourcing markets, including the Baltics, Poland, and other adjacent European regions.

-Olivier Poulard of Enlace Health: Poulard, who manages his outsourced workforce “as if they were my own team,” sees an appetite for increased outsourcing in 2023 as pressure on IT budgets mounts.
+Olivier Poulard of Enlace Health: Poulard, who handles workforce outsourcing, sees an appetite for increased outsourcing in the years to come as pressure on IT budgets mounts.
 He points out that lengthy recruitment processes to get in-house staff onboard make outsourcing an attractive option for ramping up projects quickly.